Aquanty/rtd-hgs/docs/source/index.rst

 Defining a New Zone
 ^^^^^^^^^^^^^^^^^^^

-Zones ! creating In order to define a new zone, elements of the proper type must first be chosen using the instructions given in Section :ref:`sec:selecting_components` .
-For example, 3-D block elements must first be selected before a new porous media or dual zone can be defined, 2-D rectangular faces are selected for fracture or surface zones, and 1-D segments are selected for channel, well, and tile zones.
+| Zones ! creating In order to define a new zone, elements of the proper
+  type must first be chosen using the instructions given in Section :ref:
+| .
+For example, 3-D block elements must first be selected before a new
+  porous media or dual zone can be defined, 2-D rectangular faces are selected for fracture or surface zones, and 1-D segments are selected for channel, well, and tile zones.

 In a problem where there are to be dual, fracture, surface, channel, well, or tile zone types, a new zone must be defined since the default